nashville-software-school/front-end-milestones/6-modern-frameworks/exercises/1-basic/MF_ROUTE_LISTING.md

 ## Prerequisite

-It is recommended that you complete the [Route Routing](./MF_ROUTE_ROUTING.md) exercise before starting this one.
+> :warning: It is recommended that you complete the [Route Routing](./MF_ROUTE_ROUTING.md) exercise before starting this one.

 ## Setup

+These commands are a helpful quick start.
+You may choose to ignore them completely and create your own directory structure.
+If you choose to use this recommendation, just copy the commands below and paste.
+It doesn't matter what directory you are currently in.

 ```
 mkdir -p ~/workspace/exercises/modern-framework/route-listing && cd $_